Pinbreck Hill Hike

 The Image below is from the top of Eldrick Hill looking back at Pinbreck Hill and the car park.
 You get great views of the Merrick Range from up here.

-I decide to take the route back shown by the lines, to a sub peek of Pinbreck Hill to get photos down over the Nick of the Balloch.
-The route was as tough as the direct route I took over to here, even snapped a hiking pole after stepping into a hidden ditch.
+I decided to take the route back shown by the lines, to a sub peek of Pinbreck Hill to get photos down over the Nick of the Balloch.
+This route was as tough as the direct route I took over to here, even snapped a hiking pole after stepping into a hidden ditch.

 Eldrick Hill summit image